Asking the Right Questions: Improving Reasoning with Generated Stepping Stones

-Recent research has explored integrating LLMs into scaffolds (lightweight procedures or programs that wrap an LLM as a component.) ~\citep{welleck2024decoding, wang2025survey}, aiming to improve LLM performance by adding a layer of search or planning algorithms at inference time without modifying the underlying weights.
+\textbf{Inference-time Scaffolds for Reasoning.} Recent research has explored integrating LLMs into scaffolds (lightweight procedures or programs that wrap an LLM as a component.) ~\citep{welleck2024decoding, wang2025survey}, aiming to improve LLM performance by adding a layer of search or planning algorithms at inference time without modifying the underlying weights.
 Notable examples include parallel sampling techniques such as majority voting and Best-of-N aggregation \citep{wang2023selfconsistencyimproveschainthought, brown2024largelanguagemonkeysscaling}, iterative refinement loops \citep{self-refine, snell2024scalingllmtesttimecompute}, and tree-based search strategies \citep{yao2023treethoughtsdeliberateproblem, besta2024got}.
 ARQ introduces a novel question-asking step that can be integrated as an additional operator within iterative or tree-based search.
 Existing techniques, like majority voting, can also be leveraged to further enhance the solver of ARQ.

 The inference part of our approach is closely related to prompting techniques~\citep{press2023measuringnarrowingcompositionalitygap,yasunaga2024llm-analogical-reasoner,zhou2023leasttomost} that utilize in-context learning to induce models to generate auxiliary questions before addressing the primary task.
-For instance, Self-Ask~\citep{press2023measuringnarrowingcompositionalitygap} prompts models to retrieve intermediate facts (e.g., a person's age) before resolving relevant queries.
+For instance, Self-Ask and similar works ~\citep{press2023measuringnarrowingcompositionalitygap, liu-etal-2022-generated,zheng2024take, zhou2024selfdiscovery} prompt LLMs to retrieve intermediate facts or knowledge (e.g., a person's age) before resolving relevant queries.
 Similarly, Analogical Reasoners~\citep{yasunaga2024llm-analogical-reasoner} instructs models to generate and solve a related sub-problem as a precursor to the target math problem.
 This can be viewed as a simpler version of the ARQ inference procedure, condensed into a single step rather than a multi-stage process.
-Furthermore, Least-to-Most prompting~\citep{zhou2023leasttomost} employs a similar philosophy by decomposing tasks into a linear sequence of sub-problems.
+Furthermore, Least-to-Most~\citep{zhou2023leasttomost} and Decomposed Prompting~\citep{khot2023decomposed} employ a similar philosophy by decomposing tasks into a linear sequence of sub-problems.